Station Commander Vicky Best

 Vicky suggests anyone interested in becoming a firefighter should research what the role entails and visit a station to meet people who already do the job.

-She concludes: "You will have to work nights, weekends and bank holidays but you make a difference to people when they really need your help.
-You will learn skills you never thought you would have and are part of a team of people who are well respected by members of the public for the job we do."
+She concludes: "You will challenge yourself and learn skills you never thought you would have but will become part of a team of people who are well respected by members of the public for the job we do.
+Moving forward there are opportunities to progress within the service once you feel ready for the next role."